kevinjrodgers/CTD-todo-list/README.md

 <img width="1312" height="863" alt="image" src="https://github.com/user-attachments/assets/6caad6b9-6d56-460e-8f4a-57bd38d6bb28" />

-## Installation
+## Getting Started
-In order to install the application, have Node updated.
+In order to install the application, have Node installed and updated.

+1. Install Git
+2. Go to repo webpage
+3. Copy repo link
+4. Open CMD or terminal
-- Clone the repo
+5. Clone the repo using git clone
-- Navigate to the location where you cloned this repo
+6. Navigate to the location where you cloned this repo
-- In the CLI or your preferred code editor, run "npm install" to install dependencies
+7. In the CLI or your preferred code editor, run "npm install" to install dependencies
-- Next, run "npm run dev" to start up a local server
+8. Next, run "npm run dev" to start up a local server
-- Navigate to the respective localhost address that was generated in the CLI to see the application
+9. Navigate to the respective localhost address that was generated in the CLI to see the application

 ## Available Scripts (TODO with descriptions)
 - npm run dev